Anluren/cmdline/docs/CMDLINE_CONSTEXPR_GUIDE.md

 ## Conclusion

-`cmdline_constexpr.h` provides a modern, type-safe approach to command-line parsing in C++17.
+`cmdline_hdr_only.h` provides a modern, type-safe approach to command-line parsing in C++17.
 Its key strengths are:

 - **Zero-overhead abstractions**: Compile-time specifications
 - **Type safety**: Compile-time option types with runtime enforcement